 \subsubsection{APR Baselines.}

-To evaluate effectiveness of our approach (RQ3), we compare \ours against leading baselines across various APR categories: Template-based, NMT-based, Cloze-based, and LLM-based APR techniques.
-For LLM-based APR, we evaluate five top models—CodeGen-2B, CodeGen-6B, InCoder-1B, InCoder-6B, and RepairLlama—using their best variants identified in RQ$_{2}$ with beam sizes from 10 to 200.
-For Cloze-based APR, we include FitRepair~\cite{xia2023revisiting}, AlphaRepair~\cite{xia2022less}, and Repilot~\cite{wei2023copiloting}.
-We also compare \ours with NMT-based methods: ITER~\cite{ye2024iter}, Recoder~\cite{zhu2021syntax}, KNOD~\cite{jiang2023knod}, and RewardRepair~\cite{ye2022neural}, as well as template-based approaches: GAMMA~\cite{zhang2023gamma}, TENURE~\cite{meng2023template}, and TBar~\cite{liu2019tbar}.
-Following standard practices~\cite{jiang2023impact, jiang2021cure, chen2019sequencer, wei2023copiloting, xia2022less}, we perform evaluations under the assumption of perfect fault localization, which ensures that variations in fault localization techniques do not affect the results.
-For LLM-based techniques, we use the same configurations as in Section~\ref{sec:implement}.
-For other techniques, we collect bug fix results from their original papers and replication packages, following common practices in prior works~\cite{jiang2021cure, wei2023copiloting, xia2022less, ye2022neural}.
+To evaluate the effectiveness of our approach (RQ3), we compared \ours with the leading baselines in various APR categories: Template-based, NMT-based, Cloze-based, and LLM-based APR techniques.
+For LLM-based APR, we evaluated five models using their best variants identified in RQ$_{2}$.
+For Cloze-based APR, we included FitRepair~\cite{xia2023revisiting}, AlphaRepair~\cite{xia2022less}, and Repilot~\cite{wei2023copiloting}.
+We also compared \ours with NMT-based methods, i.e., ITER~\cite{ye2024iter}, Recoder~\cite{zhu2021syntax}, KNOD~\cite{jiang2023knod}, and RewardRepair~\cite{ye2022neural}, as well as template-based approaches, i.e., GAMMA~\cite{zhang2023gamma}, TENURE~\cite{meng2023template}, and TBar~\cite{liu2019tbar}.
+Finally, we also included Qwen2.5-Coder-32B~\cite{hui2024qwen2}, the leading LLM for code on well-known leaderboards~\cite{liu2023your, zhuo2024bigcodebench}.
+Following standard practices~\cite{jiang2023impact, jiang2021cure, chen2019sequencer, wei2023copiloting, xia2022less}, we performed evaluations under the assumption of perfect fault localization, which ensured that variations in fault localization techniques do not affect the results.
+For LLM-based techniques, we used the same configurations as in Section~\ref{sec:implement}.
+For other techniques, we collected bug fix results from their original papers and replication packages, following common practices in prior works~\cite{jiang2021cure, wei2023copiloting, xia2022less, ye2022neural}.